BarkleyBG/clusteredinterference/README.md

 References and acknowledgments
 ==============================

--   The manuscript introducing the methods in `clusteredinterference` is:
+-   The manuscript introducing the methods in 'clusteredinterference' is:
     -   Barkley, B. G., Hudgens, M. G., Clemens, J. D., Ali, M., and Emch, M. E. (2017).
 Causal inference from observational studies with clustered interference. *arXiv preprint arXiv:1711.04834*.
 URL <https://arxiv.org/abs/1711.04834>.
 -   The terminology of **partial interference** is attributed to Sobel (2006):
     -   Sobel, M. E. (2006).
 What do randomized studies of housing mobility demonstrate?
 Causal inference in the face of interference. *Journal of the American Statistical Association*, 101(476), 1398-1407. [doi: 10.1198/016214506000000636](http://dx.doi.org/10.1198/016214506000000636)
 -   Please see the [`inferference`](https://cran.r-project.org/package=inferference) package for related estimators from the following articles:
     -   Perez‐Heydrich, C., Hudgens, M. G., Halloran, M. E., Clemens, J. D., Ali, M., & Emch, M. E. (2014).
 Assessing effects of cholera vaccination in the presence of interference. *Biometrics*, 70(3), 731-741. [doi: 10.1111/biom.12184](doi.wiley.com/10.1111/biom.12184)
     -   Tchetgen, E. J. T., & VanderWeele, T. J. (2012).
 On causal inference in the presence of interference. *Statistical Methods in Medical Research*, 21(1), 55-75. [doi: 10.1177/0962280210386779](https://doi.org/10.1177/0962280210386779)
--   An earlier version of the methods implemented in `clusteredinterference` was implemented using the [`geex`](https://github.com/bsaul/geex) package for estimating equations.
+-   An earlier version of the methods implemented in 'clusteredinterference' was implemented using the [`geex`](https://github.com/bsaul/geex) package for estimating equations.
--   Thanks to [Bradley Saul](https://github.com/bsaul) for [`inferference`](https://cran.r-project.org/package=inferference), [`geex`](https://github.com/bsaul/geex), and for comments and suggestions that were helpful in the creation of `clusteredinterference`.
+-   Thanks to [Bradley Saul](https://github.com/bsaul) for [`inferference`](https://cran.r-project.org/package=inferference), [`geex`](https://github.com/bsaul/geex), and for comments and suggestions that were helpful in the creation of 'clusteredinterference'.